iotaledger/bee/bee-message/tip.md

     - The `Metadata Block` is optional, the governor can put additional info about the chain here, for example chain name, fee structure, supported VMs, list of access nodes, etc., anything that helps clients to fetch info (i.e. account balances) about the layer 2 network.
-- When a consumed alias output has <i>Blocks</i> defined in `Immutable Blocks` and a corresponding alias output on the output side, `Immutable Blocks` is not allowed to change.

 #### Created Outputs